 Many Collectors belong to a union such as the International Brotherhood of Teamsters or the Operating Engineers.

 The job of Refuse and Recyclable Material Collector may appeal to those who like work that includes dealing with practical, hands-on problems and solutions.
 Those who enjoy working outside, with machinery, and as part of a team may like this type of work.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Refuse and Recyclable Material Collectors in California is $46,913 annually, or $22.55 hourly.
-The median wage for Refuse and Recyclable Material Collectors in San Diego County is $44,427 annually, or $21.36 hourly.
+The median wage in 2016 for Refuse and Recyclable Material Collectors in California was $46,913 annually, or $22.55 hourly.
+The median wage for Refuse and Recyclable Material Collectors in San Diego County was $44,427 annually, or $21.36 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Typical benefits are vacation and sick leave, retirement plans, and health and life insurance.
 Some employers may provide uniforms or uniform allowances.